-If you plan a funeral reception for the early afternoon after morning service, serve lighter options than planning a dinner reception after a late afternoon or early evening service.
+If you are planning on having a funeral reception in the early afternoon after the morning service, consider serving lighter options as opposed to planning on having a dinner reception after the service in the late afternoon or early evening.

 How Can Others Help Make Things Easier?

-After the death of a loved one, people usually say, "Please tell me if there's anything I can do to help!"
+Following the passing of a loved one, it is common practise for people to say, "Please let me know if there is anything I can do to help!"

 Can You Set up Something Special?

-Remember that this event is to help honour your lost loved one.
-People may come from all over the country to share their sympathies.
+Keep in mind that the purpose of this event is to help honour the loved one you have lost.
+It's possible that people will travel from all over the country to express their condolences.

-Let people know that they can bring some pieces to add to the table.
+Make sure everyone knows that they can bring something to add to the table if they want to.

 Funeral Reception Planning, Your Loved One, and You

-You are in mourning just like everyone else is, yet at the same time, you're doing something unique.
+You are participating in the period of mourning that everyone else is, but at the same time, you are doing something that is distinctive.

-- Give yourself plenty of time to get everything done that you want to accomplish.
-Just as with the funeral itself, there is most likely less than a week to plan and organise the reception.
+- Allow yourself a sufficient amount of time to complete everything that you have set out to achieve.
+In the same vein as the actual funeral service, it is highly likely that there will be less than a week to plan and organise the reception.

-- Avoid perfectionism.
-Remember to breathe.
-Keep in mind that what you're doing is not about you; during the reception, all attention will still be on your loved ones and the life they lived.
-No one is going to notice that tiny detail that you missed (or, more likely, that you're just worried that you'll forget).
+- Try to avoid being a perfectionist.
+Don't forget to take deep breaths.
+Bear in mind that what you are doing is not about you; during the reception, all attention will still be on your loved ones and the life that they lived.
+Keep this in mind at all times.
+No one is going to notice the minor point that you forgot (or, more likely, that you're just worried you'll forget), and there's no reason to be concerned about it.
 Visit Peter Tziotzis Orthodox Funerals to know more about our prepaid funeral service and find the best funeral option for your unique situation.

 Thank you for reading!
 We hope that through this guide, we could provide you with some valuable information that you can use to your advantage as you plan for your loved one's funeral reception.